Triskelion: Classical Antiquity

-It is found on coinage in Lycia, and on staters of Pamphylia (at Aspendos, 370–333 BCE) and Pisidia.
+It is found on coinage in Lycia and on staters of Pamphylia (at Aspendos in 370–333 BCE) and Pisidia.
 The meaning of the Greek triskeles is not recorded directly.

-The Duc de Luynes in his 1835 study noted the co-occurrence of the symbol with the eagle, the cockerel, the head of Medusa, Perseus, three crescent moons, three ears of corn, and three grains of corn.

-From this, he reconstructed feminine divine triad which he identified with the "triple goddess" Hecate.
+The Duke of Luynes, in his 1835 study, noted the co-occurrence of the symbol with the eagle, the cockerel, the head of Medusa, Perseus, three crescent moons, three ears of corn, and three grains of corn.
+From this, he reconstructed a feminine divine triad that he identified with the triple goddess Hecate.